-2.3 Instructors: Research Productivity, Funding, and Job Titles
+2.4 Instructors: Research Productivity, Funding, and Job Titles

 Nearly all course syllabi report the name of the course instructor.
-Using this information, we collected data on instructors' research productivity (publications and citations) and the receipt of public research funding.
-For a subset of instructors, we also collected information on job titles and annual salary.
+Using this information, we collect data on instructors' research productivity (publications and citations) and the receipt of public research funding.
+For a subset of instructors, we also collect information on job titles.

-Research Productivity Individual-level publications and citations data come from Microsoft Academic (MA).
-Discontinued at the end of 2021, MA was a search engine listing publications, working papers, other manuscripts, and patents for each researcher, together with citation counts for these documents.
-We linked MA records to syllabi instructors via fuzzy matching based on name and institution (details on this procedure are in Appendix B).
-We were able to successfully find 41 percent of all instructors, and we assume that the instructors we could not find never published an article (Table 1, panel (b)).
+Research productivity Individual-level publications and citations data are from Microsoft Academic (MA).
+One of the world's top academic search engines, MA listed publications, working papers, other manuscripts, and patents for each researcher, together with citation counts for these documents, until its discontinuation in December 2021.
+We link MA records to syllabi via fuzzy matching based on instructor name and institution (details on this procedure are in Appendix B).
+We are able to successfully find 41 percent of all instructors, and we assume that instructors without a MA profile never published any article (Table 1, panel (b)).

-Using data from MA, we measure each instructor's research quantity and quality with the number of publications and received citations in the previous five years.14 On average, instructors published 6 articles in the previous five years, with a total of 172 citations (Table 1, panel (b)).
+Using data from MA, we measure each instructor's research quantity and quality with the number of articles published and citations received in the previous five years.
+10 On average, instructors published 6 articles in the previous five years, with a total of 172 citations (Table 1, panel (b)).
 The distributions of citation and publication counts are highly skewed: The median instructor in our sample only published one article in the previous five years and received no citations.

-Funding We also collected information on government grants received by each researcher.
-Beyond research productivity, this information allows us to measure public investment in academic research.
-We focus on two of the main funding agencies of the U.S. government: the National Science Foundation (NSF) and the National Institute of Health (NIH).15 Our grant data include 480,633 NSF grants active between 1960 and 2022 (with an average size of \$582K in 2019 dollars) and 2,566,358 NIH grants active between 1978 and 2021 (with an average size of \$504K).
+Funding We also collect information on US government grants received by each instructor, which allows us to measure public investment in academic research.
+We focus on two of the main funding agencies of the US government: the National Science Foundation (NSF) and the National Institute of Health (NIH).11 Our grant data include 480,633 NSF grants active between 1960 and 2021 (with an average size of \$582K in 2019 dollars) and 2,566,358 NIH grants active between 1978 and 2021 (with an average size of \$504K).
 We link grants to instructors via fuzzy matching between the name and institution of the investigator and those of the instructor (more details can be found in Appendix B).
-Eighteen percent of all syllabi instructors are linked to at least one grant; among these, the average instructor receives 10 grants, with a combined size of \$4,023K (Table 1, panel (b)).
+Eighteen percent of all syllabi instructors are linked to at least one grant.
+Among these, the average instructor receives ten grants, with a combined size of \$4,023K (Table 1, panel (b)).